ajohnsonbuck/StrandMath/README.md

     load('validation_Sugimoto_etal_1995.mat');      % Load DNA/RNA validation set
     N = SugimotoTable2.seqs;      % Store sequences from Table 2 as an array of Strand objects P= N .* (N.toDNA)';      % Perform element-wise hybridization of each of the 64 sequences in Sugimoto et al Table 2 to its DNA reverse complement
-    Tm = P.Tm;      % Estimate Tm for all 64 duplexes
+    Tm = P.estimateTm('conc', 100-6);      % Estimate Tm for all 64 duplexes at 100 μM oligo and 1 M Na+
     P(1:4).print;      % Show the first four RNA/DNA duplexes and their predicted standard Gibbs free energies

      5'- C G G C T-3'